yseulthb/yseulthb.github.io/_posts/2018-05-09-veggie-diet.md

 Obviously, you should be aware that too much salt is bad for your health as it increases the risk of developing cardiovascular diseases.

 ### Consider supplying yourself in iodine <br>
-Mostly found in sea animals and sea plants, and to a lesser extent in dairy products, iodine plays a huge role in thyroid regulation, being a component of thyroid hormones (remember those iodine tabs you get when there is a nuclear accident ?). <br>
+Mostly found in sea animals and sea plants, and to a lesser extent in dairy products, iodine plays a huge role in thyroid regulation, being a component of thyroid hormones. <br>
 Nowadays, table salt is usually enriched with iodine, but not systematically and not everywhere.
 This measure has greatly helped to reduce the occurrence of iodine deficiency, which can lead to: a delay in body growth, mental disorders, an abnormally functioning thyroid (goitre/enlargement of the thyroid), impacts on the fetus, congenital hypothyroidism. <br>

 ### B12 vitamin <br>